 Social networks like Facebook, Twitter, LinkedIn and Google+ can be extremely helpful in your non-profit’s efforts to raise money online.
-In our class Mastering Online Fundraising, we spend a lot of time focused on using social networks the right way to raise money and build your online profile.
 Today, let’s take a look at the five keys to making sure that your social networking activity successfully helps generate new gifts for your organization:

 #1 – Be Active

 You have to maintain an active presence on each site you are targeting, or else you won’t be successful.
 This means, at the very minimum, that you visit each site at least three times per week and post or tweet or link to a new item.
 Ideally, you will be on each of the social networks you are targeting once per day, every day, Monday through Friday.

 #2 – Be Personal

 The best way to connect with people on social networking sites is to be personal, not “corporate.”
 Have the person who handles the social networks for your non-profit post his or her picture, tell their name, and post in the first person.
 If you post and interact as an anonymous corporate-like entity, you will find people will engage with you far less online.